Bitcoin price prediction using sentiment analysis

 behavioral factors; bitcoin; LSTM artificial neural network model: Prophet; sentiment analysis; vector autoregressionAbstract

-standard VAR model achieved a MAPE of 8%, while the LSTM model had a lower error rate of 5%.
-The Prophet model
+Results: The results suggest a Granger causal relationship between social media sentiment and Bitcoin prices.
+The standard VAR model achieved a MAPE of 8%, while the LSTM model had a lower error rate of 5%.
+The Prophet model had a MAPE of 11%.

 Downloads